How to Verify an Employee's Authorization to Work in the US Through the Form I-9 Process

 Other types of acceptable receipts are the arrival portion of the Form I-94/I-94A with a temporary I-551 stamp and a photograph of the individual and the departure portion of the Form I-94/I-94A with refugee admission stamp.
 If the employee provides the arrival portion Form I-94/I-94A with a temporary I-551 stamp and photograph, he or she must present the actual permanent resident card (Form I-551) by the expiration of the temporary stamp, or if there is no expiration date one year from the date it was issued.
 If the employee provides the departure portion of the Form I-94/I-94A with refugee admission stamp then the employee must present an Employee Authorization Document Form I-766 or a combination of a List B document and an unrestricted Social Security card within 90 days.

 Record the Documents.
 After reviewing the documents provided by the employee, employers must record the titles of each document, the issuing authority, document number and expiration date, if applicable.
 If the employer has hired an employee who is a student or exchange visitor and he or she presents a foreign passport with a Form I-94, the employer should also include the student's Form I-20 or DS-2019 number (Student and Exchange Visitor Number) and the program end date from those documents.
+If the employee and employer are completing the smart form, the dropdown list of acceptable documents will be contingent upon the citizenship status the employee provided in Section 1.

-If an employee has presented a receipt, employers must record the receipt under the applicable section under section two and write the word "receipt" and its document number in the appropriate field.
+If an employee has presented a receipt, employers must record the receipt under the applicable section under Section 2 and write the word "receipt" and its document number in the appropriate field.
 Once the employee provides the replacement document, employers should cross out the word "receipt" and its corresponding document number and record the document number and information from the document presented.
 Employers should then initial and date the change.

 Copies of Documents.
 The employer may, but is not required to, copy the employee's documents.
 If it is the policy of the employer to copy the documents, the policy should be applied uniformly and consistently with all employees.
 Only copying documents of employees of certain nationalities or citizenship may subject an employer to an unfair immigration related employment practice charge.
 The original documents must be returned to the employee.